 Liberty not afraid to call themselves New York's best team

-They are sick of hearing how depressing the New York sports scene is, sick of hearing there are no good teams to cheer for, sick of being overlooked as they being what could very well be a championship run.
+She was sick of hearing how depressing the New York sports scene is, sick of hearing there are no good teams to cheer for, sick of being overlooked as her team began what could very well be a championship run.

-Two hours before their playoff opener against the Washington Mystics on Friday, the Liberty decided to call out those in their city who will not give them respect.
+So, two hours before her team’s 90-75 win over the Washington Mystics in Game 1 of their playoff series, the Liberty guard decided to call out those in their city who will not give her team respect.
+She backed up her words by hitting a Liberty playoff record seven three-pointers as her team took a 1-0 lead in the best-of-five playoff series.

+It was the type of gutty performance under pressure that makes you believe that this Liberty team might have what it takes to win both a championship and the heart of New Yorkers.

 Forget about We Got Next, the slogan that was crafted by the league six months before Ionescu was born.
 She and her teammates feel They Have Now.
 And the vibe at the Barclays Center certainly backed them up Friday night as the power elite of women’s activist/celebrities — everyone from Billie Jean King to Nobel prize winner Malala Yousafzai — was on hand for the action.

-The Liberty, winners of 14 of their last 16 games heading into the playoffs, have a chance to be the first basketball team to bring a title to New York since the Nets won the ABA in 1976.
+The Liberty, winners of 15 of their last 17 games, now just need seven more wins to become the first basketball team to bring a title to New York since the Nets won the ABA in 1976.

 Kolb believes the Liberty are already changing attitudes.
 He mentioned a tweet earlier in the week where someone talked about the best sporting teams in New York, and forgot to mention the Liberty.